henrymo1204/CPSC-323-Project/README.md

 # CPSC 323 Project

 Build this program using the concepts I learned in CPSC 323 Compilers and Languages.
-First, I used Finite State Machine for Lexical Analyzer.
-Then, I used a table driven predictive parser for Syntax Analyzer.
+First, I used a Finite State Machine for Lexical Analyzer.
+Then, I used a table-driven predictive parser for Syntax Analyzer.
 Lastly, I used the machine codes provided by the professor for Semantic Analyzer

 # Lexical Analyzer
 State 1: Initial state